jonathanglasmeyer/bachelor/thesis/src/Main.md

 (#) What metric is useful for quantifying this advantage?

-A secondary question is: How can we *use* the results from our approach to provide graphical interfaces for improving the users ability to search and scan the given speech medium?
+A secondary question is: How can we *use* the results from our approach to provide graphical interfaces for improving the user's ability to search and scan the given speech medium?

-The exploration of this question will not be the center of this thesis, but it will provide practical motivation for the results that the exploration.
+The exploration of this question will not be at the center of this thesis, but it will provide practical motivation for the results of our approach.

 <!-- ## Lecture recordings in universities ## Speech recognition
 accuracy problems with special words / technical terms ## Goal: